9 Tips for Commercial Floor Coating Application

 3. Choose Your Coating

 There are many floor coating options available for commercial buildings.
-Epoxy concrete floor paint remains the most popular option, and it’s worth noting that there are different types of epoxy solutions to sift through, too (i.e. solids, water-based, self-leveling, etc.).
-Aside from epoxy, you might opt for urethane cement or polyurea coatings.
+Polyurea concrete floor coatings remain a popular option, and it’s worth noting that these coatings are multi-layered.
+They have a primer and basecoat of industrial epoxy floor paint.
+The polyurea coating is a flexible material that keeps moisture and chemicals away from the floor and helps prevent cracking.
+Aside from polyurea, you might opt for urethane cement coatings.
 At Anderson Painting, our specialists install Penntek polyurea floor coatings for their durability, versatility, longevity, and aesthetic appeal.
 Ultimately, your decision will be based on your budget, visual preferences, and specific flooring needs.

 4. Thoroughly Clean Your Floors